dkapanidis/statuspage/README.md

 # Status Page

-Status Page is a container that help visualize the availabilty of a service in graphical web interface.
+Status Page is a container that help visualize the availability of a service in graphical web interface.

 This is a small tool prepared for the presentation at RigaDevDays.